How is blood pressure measured?

 Preparing for blood pressure measurement

 You do not need any special preparation before your child has their blood pressure measured.
-Here are some tips.
+It will help if they wear a top with short sleeves or those that can be easily rolled up.

 What happens?